 Good to know:

 While it is perfectly legal for pregnant women to enter the US, note that you may be asked additional questions regarding the purpose of your trip.
-You may also be asked to show your health insurance documentation and for proof of funds to cover medical costs if you do give birth in the United States.
+You may also be asked to show your health insurance documentation and proof of funds to cover medical costs if you do give birth in the United States.

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.